 Sul Ross State University is committed to compliance with the Americans with Disabilities Act of 1990 (ADA) and Section 504 of the Rehabilitation Act of 1973.
-Qualified students with disabilities needing academic or other accommodations to facilitate full participation in our programs, services and activities should contact the Accessibilities Coordinator, Ferguson Hall Room 112, Monday - Friday 8:00 a.m. - 5:00 p.m., 432-837-8203.
+Qualified students with disabilities needing academic or other accommodations to facilitate full participation in our programs, services and activities should contact the Accessibilities Coordinator, Ferguson Hall Room 112, Monday - Friday 8:00 a.m. - 5:00 p.m., 432-837-8203 at the Alpine campus.
+At the RGC Campus, Room C102, Monday - Friday 8:00 a.m.-5:00 p.m.